spine-tools/spine-items/spine_items/notebook/README.md

    This enables the user to configure environments per notebook they would like to execute.

-2. Notebook environment:  A notebook env is configured with the desired packages required by a notebook in their workflow.
+2. Notebook environment:  A notebook env is configured with the desired packages required by a notebook to execute.

    To make a notebook env discoverable to the base env some setup is required.
 The notebook env requires ipykernel, with ipykernel installed the kernelspec for the env needs to be installed, this allows the base env to discover it. <br>